GabrielMahan/EL-Tags/readme.md

 #A reliable way to locate firefighter floor location

 ##TL;DR (Abstract)
 NYC buildings should be retrofitted with RFID tags in the stairwell to allow firefighters to scan and report their floor location to operations command.
-Tags are cheap (less than $0.50/tag), and a small scanning device on the firefighter's tank can scan them within a 10ft radius, requiring no effort on the firefighter's part.
+Tags are cheap (less than $0.25/tag), and a small scanning device on the firefighter's tank can scan them within a 10ft radius, requiring no effort on the firefighter's part.

-This idea and proof of concept was a winning hack at the MD5 National Security Technology Accelerator 2016 Hackathon in NYC.
+This idea and working proof of concept was a winning hack at the MD5 National Security Technology Accelerator 2016 Hackathon in NYC.

 ##The problem